Wrightslaw logo 10th anniversary

 About the Authors

-Wrightslaw Note: This comprehensive article was updated and revised in December 2007.
-For more information about the bell curve and how to use tests and measurements to measure and monitor a child's progress, please read Chapters 10 and 11 in Wrightslaw: From Emotions to Advocacy, 2nd Edition.
+Wrightslaw Note: Although this comprehensive article has been revised and updated several times since it was originally published, the basic principles about tests and measurements and the bell curve have not changed.
+For more information about how to use tests and measurements and the bell curve to measure and monitor a child's progress, please read Chapters 10 and 11 in Wrightslaw: From Emotions to Advocacy, 2nd Edition.

 Introduction